 If your child is new to Brimsham Green information regarding their prior learning, attainment and additional needs will be passed on by the previous school and/or Local Authority.
 Within school, students are regularly assessed and monitored by classroom teachers and concerns may be flagged by any member of staff, parent/carer of the student themselves.

-Our SEN and Disability School Offer is designed to share information with parents that explains the type of support their children can expect at Brimsham Green School.
+Our SEND information is designed to share information with parents that explains the type of support their children can expect at Brimsham Green School.
 It has been completed in conjunction with our students and parents/carers.

 Firstly, please don’t panic!
 We are here to help and reassure you.
 In school we have students with a wide range of needs who have strengths and areas of weakness and this is normal.
 Helping students to feel successful as learners and recognise their own profile as a learner sits at the heart of our school ethos.